estelle/csstdg/animation.md

  }

-Note: Since empty @keyframes rules are valid, they may hide the keyframes of those preceding animation definitions with a matching name.

 To determine the set of keyframes, all of the values in the selectors are sorted in increasing order by time.
 The rules within the @keyframes rule then cascade; the properties of a keyframe may thus derive from more than one @keyframes rule with the same selector value.

 If a property is not specified for a keyframe, or is specified but invalid, the animation of that  property proceeds as if that keyframe did not exist.
 Conceptually, it is as if a set of keyframes is constructed for each property that is present in any of the keyframes, and an animation is run independently for each property.